What Is Exceptional Customer Service?

 What is exceptional customer service?

-It is making that one person in front of you feel, for those moments you are together, they are the most important person in the world.
-There’s nothing you wouldn’t do to make their day better.
-There’s nothing you would hold back.
-It’s all about the customers’ experience.
+It makes that one human being in front of you feel that for those moments you are together, they are the most important person in the world.
+There's nothing you wouldn't do to make their day better.
+There's nothing you would hold back.
+It's all about the customers' positive experience.

-If you think it is OK to remain silent to customers, huddle by the counter or for your customers to be dehumanized when calling your store, you probably won’t appreciate the story I’m about to share.
-For the rest of you, read on…
+If you think it is OK to remain silent to customers, huddle by the counter, or make your customers feel unsatisfied when they call your store, you probably won't appreciate the story I'm about to share.
+For the rest of you, read on.

-Now if you are not familiar with Roy’s Hawaaian Fusion restaurants, here is an overview from their About section of their website, “In Hawaii, there are two things of equal importance—food and the “aloha” spirit.
+If you are unfamiliar with Roy's Hawaiian Fusion restaurants, here is an overview from the About section of their website: "In Hawaii, there are two things of equal importance—food and the "Aloha" spirit.
 The blending of these two dynamic principles is how Roy’s Hawaiian Fusion® Cuisine was born.
-European techniques and Asian cuisine meet Hawaiian hospitality to create a fine dining experience unlike any other.
-Where the “aloha” style of service comes straight from the heart, and where any occasion becomes an unforgettable evening.”
+European techniques and Asian cuisine meet Hawaiian hospitality to create a fine dining experience.
+Where the "Aloha" style of service comes straight from the heart, and where any occasion becomes an unforgettable evening."

 Exceptional

-They had asked Tim when he made the reservation to email a picture to them, which is the picture you see there.
-They decorated the table with little sparkle “Happy Birthday” pieces, and they printed a little birthday story with her name in the front of the menus for our table.
+They had asked Tim to email a picture to them when he made the reservation, as shown here.
+They decorated the table with little sparkle "Happy Birthday" pieces and printed a little birthday story with his daughter's name on the front of the menus for the table.

 Customer

-They took her back into the kitchen, where she helped make a sushi roll, which ended up being complimentary.
+After the family arrived, Roy's employees took Faith back into the kitchen, where she helped make a sushi roll, which ended up being complementary.

-Of course, they brought her a dessert that had “Happy Birthday” written on the plate in chocolate
+Of course, they brought her a dessert with "Happy Birthday" written in chocolate on the plate.

 Experience

-And then the waiter took a picture of the three of them, which they printed and delivered to the table in a Roy’s picture frame.
+And the waiter took a picture of the three of them, which was then printed and delivered to the table in Roy's picture frame.

 This is the kind of thing we like to try and take and modify for use in our retail shop, so customers leave and want to talk about us to everyone they know.”